This manual explains how to share files using a subversion (SVN) repository. For a

 different platforms (Windows, Mac, etc.).
 It also allows experienced users to

-to see a list of all the changes made to
+run functions like svn log to see a list of all the changes made to

 the repository.